 At the time of writing, it looks like international shipping firms were set to return to Iranian ports.
-Iranbased Tidewater Middle East Company, operator of the Iranian port of Shahid Rajaee, or Bandar Abbas, was scheduled to resume its international container services at the port on July 20.
+Iran-based Tidewater Middle East Company, operator of the Iranian port of Shahid Rajaee, or Bandar Abbas, was scheduled to resume its international container services at the port on July 20.
 In Q311, the Iranian ports sector was targeted directly when Tidewater was added to the US blacklist.
 Firms such as Maersk Line and MSC were forced to call at smaller Iranian ports which are not operated by Tidewater, such as the northern facility of Bushehr.

 The move to resume operations came after EU sanctions against the operator were eased, which prohibited any EU person or entity from making direct or indirect payments in favour of Tidewater.
 The port will receive a Taiwanese vessel on July 20 and another on July 25, according to Ali Jahandideh, deputy director of the Ports and Maritime Organization of Iran.
 More ships from India, China and South Korea are expected to call at the port in the future.
-In 2014 we forecast that container throughput growth at 5.6%, following two years of massive contraction.
+In 2015 we forecast that container throughput growth at 6.7%, following 2014's estimated return to growth.